 Termination of employment for death, incapacity or gross misconduct or without good reason.
 In the event that Mr. White's employment is terminated due to his death or incapacity or for gross misconduct, or by Mr. White without good reason (as such terms are defined in his severance agreement), Mr. White will be entitled to receive his base salary and paid personal time off accrued through the date of termination and payment of any unreimbursed business expenses (the "accrued obligations").
-Pursuant to the terms of Mr. White's award agreement for the performance-based restricted stock units he received in the fiscal year 2022, if Mr. White's employment terminates due to his death or permanent disability (as such term is defined in the award agreement) at or before the end of the performance year, the restricted stock units will remain eligible to vest and Mr. White will vest on the last day of the performance period in one-third of any restricted stock units deemed eligible to vest based on the Company's performance for the performance period.
-If Mr. White's employment terminates due to his death or permanent disability after the end of the performance period but before the second anniversary of the award date, Mr. White will become fully vested in two-thirds of the restricted stock units eligible to vest.
-If Mr. White's employment terminates due to his death or permanent disability after the second anniversary of the award date but before the third anniversary of the award date, Mr. White will become fully vested in all the restricted stock units eligible to vest.
+Pursuant to the terms of Mr. White's award agreement for the [performance-based restricted stock units] he received in the fiscal year 2022, if Mr. White's employment terminates due to his death or permanent disability (as such term is defined in the award agreement) at or before the end of the performance year, the restricted stock units will remain eligible to vest and Mr. White will vest on the last day of the performance period in one-third of any restricted stock units deemed eligible to vest based on the Company's performance for the performance period.
+If Mr. White's employment disability after the end of the performance date to his death or permanent disability of the second anniversary of the restricted stock units eligible to vest.
+If Mr. White's employment terminates due to his death or permanent disability after the second anniversary of the award date, Mr. White will become fully vested in two-thirds of the restricted stock units eligible to vest.
+If Mr. White's employment terminates due to his death or permanent disability after the second anniversary of the award date but before the the third anniversary of the award date, Mr. White will become fully vested in all the restricted stock units eligible to vest.